Answers for all those questions you might still have

 Are there any guidelines on taking my pet out of the country?

 Unfortunately, very, very few hotels are pet friendly, however, certified service dogs are accepted by many hotels, with certain restrictions.
 Information on whether a hotel does or does not allow pets/service dogs is found on our hotel pages.
 Please keep in mind that many airlines are also beginning to restrict and even ban the travel of pets, including undocumented emotional support animals [this does not include certified service animals].

 Also, while there are no duties on entering the U.S. with pets, the U.S. Customs and Border Protection [CBP] has more information on their website regarding the requirements of entering the U.S. with cats, dogs and other animals, even if they originally came from the U.S.*

 What should I pack?

 Clothing: Planning on what to wear depends on your destination, the season, and what you plan on doing.
 Additionally, some hotels and resorts have dress codes for restaurants or public areas.
-Along with their bathing suit for the beach and comfortable clothing for walking around hotel property in, you definitely don't want to forget to bring sunglasses and a hat — the Caribbean sun is much more intense the closer you get to the equator.
+Along with a bathing suit for the beach and comfortable clothing for walking around hotel property in, you definitely don't want to forget to bring sunglasses and a hat — the Caribbean sun is much more intense the closer you get to the equator.
 Most people bring at least one dressier outfit or evening gown for elegant dining and nightlife.
-If you are traveling during the winter, you may want to bring a light sweater, or shawl because it can sometimes get somewhat cool at night.
+If you are traveling during the winter, you may want to bring a light sweater or shawl because it can sometimes get cool at night.
 For your convenience, each of our destination's Travel Tips pages states its climate information.

-As far as shoes go, sandals/flip-flops are ideal for the beach and around hotel property, but if you plan on doing a lot of shopping, walking or active tours and excursions, make sure to bring comfortable, closed-toe shoes [these are a requirement for many outdoor excursions] along with clothes that can get very dirty and/or muddy.
+As far as shoes go, sandals/flip-flops are ideal for the beach and around hotel property, but if you plan on doing a lot of shopping, excersizing, or active tours and excursions, make sure to bring comfortable, closed-toe shoes [these are a requirement for many outdoor excursions] along with clothes that can get dirty and/or muddy.
 Also, tours and excursions that involve water activities often require water shoes.
 Many people also bring dress shoes and heels for their eveningwear outfits.